 Dihedral parameters are fit to QM torsional scans using constrained geometry optimisation.
 Set-up of torsional scans and parameter fitting are both automated, and support for weighting and regularisation schemes are also provided.

 The QUBEKit package automates the derivation of the QUBE bond, angle, dihedral and non-bonded force field parameters for small organic molecules.
-QUBEKit currently requires the BOSS molecular mechanics and Gaussian and ONETEP quantum mechanics codes for parameterisation, but support for alternative packages is coming soon.
+In the first version, QUBEKit required the BOSS molecular mechanics and Gaussian and ONETEP quantum mechanics codes for parameterisation, but support for alternative packages (e.g. psi4 and OpenMM) is now available.
 QUBEKit provides simulation-ready input files in BOSS, GROMACS, or OpenMM format.

 Image credits: Lauren Nelson.